HaithemMosbahi/scheduler-component-angular/README.md

 Moreover, The goal is to show you how a polymer web component can be interoperable with angular.

+## Demo
+This application is deployed on firebase.
+Click [here](https://scheduler-angular-455e4.firebaseapp.com/) to check the live demo.

 ## Angular :heart: Web components

 In the next section, I will illustrate the required setup in order to integrate a Web component within an Angular application.